 If you have a sunburn

-- Drink water to prevent dehydration.
+- Drink extra water for a day to help prevent dehydration.

 - Sunscreen FAQs.
-American Academy of Dermatology. https://www.aad.org/media/stats/prevention-and-care/sunscreen-faqs.
-Accessed May 18, 2018.
+American Academy of Dermatology. https://www.aad.org/media/stats-sunscreen.
+Accessed April 25, 2022.